-Resource Area Proposed Action Alternative 1 Alternative 2 No-Action Alternative Human Health and Safety Short-term, negligible, adverse impacts would be expected during construction activities.
-Long-term, minor to moderate, beneficial impacts on human health and safety of CBP personnel and the public would be expected.
-Short-term, negligible, adverse impacts would be expected during construction activities.
-Long-term, minor, adverse impacts on human health and safety of CBP personnel and the public would be expected.
-Impacts would be the same as those described for the Proposed Action.
-Long-term, minor, adverse impacts on human health and safety of CBP personnel and the public would be expected.
-Socioeconomics No short-term impacts on population and housing.
+Resource Area Proposed Action Alternative 1 No-Action Alternative Socioeconomics No short-term impacts on population and housing.
 Long-term, negligible to minor impacts on population and housing would be expected.
 Short-term, negligible to minor and long-term, negligible, beneficial, direct impacts from increased income and the creation of jobs during construction activities.
 Short-term, negligible to minor impacts on the quality of life of local residents.
 No long-term impacts on the quality of life or education quality.
-Short-term, negligible, adverse impacts and long-term, negligible to minor, adverse impacts on population and housing; labor and earnings; and community services would be expected.
-Impacts would be the same as those described for the Proposed Action.
+Short-term, negligible, adverse impacts and long- term, negligible to minor, adverse impacts on population and housing; labor and earnings; and community services would be expected.
 No short-term impacts would be expected.
-Long-term, minor, adverse impacts on residents would be expected from increased air emissions (due to long wait times at the LPOE).

-Resource Area Proposed Action Alternative 1 Alternative 2 No-Action Alternative Environmental Justice and Protection of Children Short-term, minor to moderate, adverse and long-term, negligible adverse impacts on minority populations and children from noise, air emissions, and increased traffic congestion would be expected.
+Long- term, minor, adverse impacts on residents would be expected from increased air emissions (due to long wait times at the LPOE).
+Environmental Justice and Protection of Children Short-term, minor to moderate, adverse and long- term, negligible adverse impacts on minority populations and children from noise, air emissions, and increased traffic congestion would be expected.
 Long-term, minor, beneficial impacts due to the creation of jobs would be expected.
 Impacts would be similar to but less than those described for the Proposed Action.
 Short-term, negligible to minor, adverse impacts on minority populations and children would be expected during construction activities.
 Long-term, indirect, negligible to minor, beneficial impacts due to the creation of jobs would be expected.
-Impacts would be the same as those described for the Proposed Action.
 No short- or long- term impacts would be expected.
 Recreation Short-term, negligible to minor, adverse impacts on recreational resources would be expected.
 No long-term impacts would be expected.
 Impacts would be similar to but less than those described for the Proposed Action.
-Impacts would be the same as those described for the Proposed Action.
 No short- or long- term impacts would be expected.